We are the community we serve

 Paula joined the Valley Settlement board of directors after having volunteered her time in Valley Settlement’s Learning with Love program for families with infants and toddlers.
 Paula has volunteered in the communities she’s lived in both in the US and Colombia, including her family’s Foundation in Cali, Colombia.
 Paula earned a BS in Engineering from the Colorado School of Mines.
 She then returned to Bogota, Colombia to start her engineering career.
 Paula left the workforce once she became a parent and returned to the US with her husband while he earned an MBA.
 Prior to that, she attended a bilingual high school in Bogota, Colombia.
 Paula and her husband Jonathan moved with their three children to Aspen in 2013 as their oldest daughter wanted to attend High School in the US.

-Doug is Professor of Pediatrics and former Senior Associate Dean for Clinical Affairs at the University of Colorado School of Medicine.
+Doug is a Professor Emeritus of Pediatrics and former Senior Associate Dean for Clinical Affairs at the University of Colorado School of Medicine.
 Previously he was Chair of the Department of Pediatrics and Pediatrician-in-Chief at The Children’s Hospital from 1990–2005.
-Prior to that Doug was at Johns Hopkins University School of Medicine and Hospital, serving multiple leadership roles from 1977–1990.
-Doug has authored, co-authored, edited or co-edited over 150 scholarly publications, 2 print books and an on-line clinical decision support resource.
+Prior to that, Doug was at Johns Hopkins University School of Medicine and Hospital, serving multiple leadership roles from 1977–1990.
+Doug has authored, co-authored, edited, or co-edited over 150 scholarly publications, two print books, and an online clinical decision support resource.
 He is an Associate Editor of the Journal of Graduate Medical Education.
 Doug was Chair of the board of the American Board of Pediatrics.
-He also serves on the board of the Denver Health and Hospitals Authority.
-Doug has received the Kempe Professional Service Award, the High Hopes Award from the Children’s Diabetes Foundation and the Joseph W. St. Geme, Jr. Leadership Award.
+He served on the board of the Denver Health and Hospitals Authority.
+Doug has received the Kempe Professional Service Award, the High Hopes Award from the Children’s Diabetes Foundation, and the Joseph W. St. Geme, Jr. Leadership Award from the Federation of Pediatric Organizations.
 Doug received his BA from Rice University and his MD from the University of Texas Southwestern Medical School at Dallas.
-Doug lives with his wife Ann Jones in Denver, CO and travels frequently to the Roaring Fork Valley, where they also have a residence.
+Doug lives with his wife, Ann Jones, in Denver, CO, and frequently travels to the Roaring Fork Valley.

 Ana is the daughter of Cuban parents who fled Cuba after the revolution and believes that education is critical to reaching your full potential.
 She brings more than 25 years of experience in the nonprofit and government arenas and the unifying factor over her career has been to be or bring the voice of those who are marginalized in society to the conversations where decisions are being made.
 Ana is currently a senior program officer at the Gates Family Foundation.
 Her primary focus is on education and engaging with communities in Colorado’s rural and urban areas to increase equity and achievement for low-income students.
 She has had the honor of being a middle school teacher as well as helping to launch a charter school in Denver.
 Prior to joining the foundation, Ana was a facilitator at The Civic Canopy where she convened groups of stakeholders, including the people impacted by the decisions made by systems.
 Before working at the Canopy, Ana was the director of Victim Services Network at the Denver District Attorney’s Office where she led a collaborative aimed at improving services for unserved and underserved victims in the city and county of Denver.
 She was also a case manager at the Denver District Attorney’s Office Juvenile Diversion program and the founder of the Acquiring Talent Through Art (A.R.T.T.) program.
 Prior to the District Attorney’s office, Ana worked with runaway and homeless youth and homeless families.
 Ana brings the experience of working with complex projects in education, health, and community building in a variety of cultures and contexts.

 Patti joined the Valley Settlement board after years of close engagement with the organization.
 She also serves on the board and is Chair of the board development committee at the Needmor Fund.
 Patti also serves on the board of the Thrift Shop of Aspen and the Forest Conservancy.
 Previously she served on a number of boards including the Aspen Community School, the Aspen Historical Society & the Aspen Youth Center.
-Patti has lived in the Roaring Fork Valley for over forty years, where she co-founded and -ran the iconic Woody Creek Tavern with her husband, George Stranahan, the visionary founder of The Manaus Fund, parent of Valley Settlement.
+Patti has lived in the Roaring Fork Valley for over forty years, where she co-founded and ran the iconic Woody Creek Tavern with her husband, George Stranahan, the late visionary founder of The Manaus Fund, parent of Valley Settlement.
 Patti volunteers at the Thrift Shop of Aspen, one of the region’s quiet yet powerful philanthropies, and for the Forest Conservancy as a Wilderness Ranger.
-Patti lives in Carbondale, CO with her husband George, two cats—their six children having left the nest & nine grandchildren who circle back periodically.
+Patti lives in Carbondale, CO with her two cats, where her six children & nine grandchildren circle back periodically.